shickey/htmaa_blog/_weeks/06-large-format-machining.md

 ## Flashing the ATGiant

-I plugged the board into the giant USB cable (or more accurately, pluged the cable around the board), hooked up the ISP header to my small ISP programmer I made a few weeks ago, and hooked them both up to my computer.
+I plugged the board into the giant USB cable (or more accurately, plugged the cable around the board), hooked up the ISP header to my small ISP programmer I made a few weeks ago, and hooked them both up to my computer.
 Some LEDs went on!
-First success!
+A good sign!
 Then, I ran `make flash` and...

 {% include img1.html subpath="06-machining" img="board-programming.jpg" %}

 It worked!
 Kind of!
 I think??!

 So the first time I flashed the chip, it actually did successfully transfer (according to `avrdude`).
-However, I could get `make fuses` to run correctly and then kept running into a bunch of issues where my computer wouldn't properly recognize the giant board, or avrdude would throw an "invalid device signature" error.
+However, I couldn't get `make fuses` to run correctly and then kept running into a bunch of issues where my computer wouldn't properly recognize the giant board, or avrdude would throw an "invalid device signature" error.

 {% include img1.html subpath="06-machining" img="avrdude-invalid-device.jpg" %}